-Q. Are demons tricking us by labeling crystals as healing stones that can supposedly give you good luck, courage, love, money, and other worldly possessions?
-Could crystal energy be opening you up to demons?
+Q. Are demons tricking us by labeling crystals as healing stones that can supposedly give people good luck, courage, love, money, and other worldly possessions?
+Could crystal energy be opening us up to demons?

 First of all, there are many forms of crystals, such as quartz, diamonds, jasper, turquoise, amethyst, sapphire, ruby, and many more.
 Crystals are part of God’s creation, and they are quite beautiful!
 Even the Book of Revelation in the Bible uses crystals to symbolically depict the walls of the new Heavens that await.
 We read in Revelation 21:18–20:

 The wall was built of jasper, while the city was pure gold, clear as glass.
 The foundations of the wall of the city were adorned with every jewel; the first was jasper, the second sapphire, the third agate, the fourth emerald, the fifth onyx, the sixth carnelian, the seventh chrysolite, the eighth beryl, the ninth topaz, the tenth chrysoprase, the eleventh jacinth, the twelfth amethyst.